Math major and advanced courses FAQ

 1. If you need it as a pre-requisite for another Yale course, it should not be an issue: instructors typically accept a high school course in place of Math 120.
 If you’re not able to reach the instructor, contact their program’s DUS.

-3. If you need it for a combined math major: Please visit our intro courses guide, where you can find detailed notes in the section about choosing your first math class at Yale.
+3. If you need it for a combined math major: You can request an evaluation of the course that you have completed.
+If it is equivalent to Math 120, then you will be able to substitute another course in the same area for Math 120, in requirements of the major.
+Please visit our intro courses guide, where you can find detailed notes about the evaluation process (including a list of materials we need) in the section about choosing your first math class at Yale.

-4. If you need it for another major, please contact the major’s DUS to see what options there may be.
+4. If you need it for another major, please contact the major’s DUS to see what options there may be, as they are in charge of all requirements and exceptions for their major.

 Can I substitute ENAS 151 for Math 120 in requirements of the math / joint-math major?